jamd315/ChordEvents/README.rst

 Installation
 ============
+After requirements have been satisfied,
+``pip install MIDIEvents``

 Requirements
 ~~~~~~~~~~~~

+Python requirements are installed automatically during installing.  python-rtmidi does require some additional C libraries that aren't installed during installation.

+* Uses `mido <https://mido.readthedocs.io/en/latest/>`_ for MIDI interface and low level notes.
+Any MIDO backend is supported, but only those python-rtmidi and pygame are tested.
-Uses ``colorama`` to make pretty logs, should install automatically.
-Uses ``python-rtmidi`` for the backend by default.
-See `the python-rtmidi installation requirements <https://spotlightkid.github.io/python-rtmidi/installation.html#requirements>`_
+* Uses `python-rtmidi <http://trac.chrisarndt.de/code/wiki/python-rtmidi>`_ for the backend by default.
+See `the python-rtmidi installation requirements <https://spotlightkid.github.io/python-rtmidi/installation.html#requirements>`_.

-After requirements have been satisfied
-``pip install MIDIEvents``
+* Can also use `pygame <https://www.pygame.org>`_ as the backend, but won't support callbacks.
+* Uses `colorama <https://github.com/tartley/colorama>`_ to make pretty logs.

 Installing on Debian based Linux